How supplier collaboration can make your supply chain soar.

 3. Understand (and honor) contractual obligations

-Your organization needs to have confidence that the supplier is delivering what they are being paid to.
-In turn, the supplier needs confidence they will be paid fairly and in a timely fashion for the products or services they provide.
-In a positive contract relationship, both sides understand and uphold their obligations, and the best way to ensure this is to utilize vendor contracts that clearly spell out the terms of your purchase relationship.
+Your organization needs to have confidence that the supplier performance is reflecting what they are being paid to know how to do.
+In turn, the supplier needs confidence they will be paid fairly and in a timely fashion for the products or services they provide (payment terms).
+In a positive contract relationship, both sides understand and uphold their obligations without disruptions, and the best way to ensure this is to utilize vendor contracts that clearly spell out the terms of your purchase relationship.

 4. Regularly review deliverables and performance

-Regularly reviewing the performance of your suppliers promotes vendor accountability and helps you reduce costs and improve (both internal and external) customer satisfaction.
-Think of the process as not simply a measurement of metrics but an exercise in continual improvement.
-By clearly outlining supplier expectations, and sharing the results with them, you provide your vendors with regular feedback they can use to exceed expectations and deliver additional value.
+Regularly reviewing the performance of your suppliers promotes vendor accountability and helps you with cost savings and improving (both internal and external) customer satisfaction.
+Think of the process as not simply a measurement of metrics but an exercise in continual supplier development.
+By clearly outlining supplier data, and sharing the results with them, you provide your vendors with regular feedback initiatives they can use to exceed expectations and deliver additional value.

 5. Be a business that businesses want to do business with